eHealthAfrica/aether-elasticsearch-consumer/README.md

 #### `conf/consumer/kafka.json`

-To setup the main consumer, the kafka.json file should match your preferred Kafka settings.
+To setup the main consumer, the `kafka.json` file should match your preferred Kafka settings.
 This is not user facing.
-The consumer running multi-tenanted assumes that you have employed topic level access control, and that a user coming from {tenant} should be allowed to read topics matching ^{tenant}.*
+The consumer running multi-tenanted assumes that you have employed topic level access control, and that a user coming from `{tenant}` should be allowed to read topics matching `^{tenant}.*`.

 You can also set the default masking and message filtering settings here, but if specified, the user's rules will take precedence.